eostermueller/javaPerformanceTroubleshooting/README.md

 ...and I recommend opening a fourth window for troubleshooting.

 Notes about running the tests
-1. Each numbered folder (00, 01, 02, etc...) contains a few tests.
+1. Each numbered folder (00_warmup, 01, 02, 03 etc...) contains a few tests.
 Look for the 'readme-??.txt' files that ask a few questions about the performance problems.
 2. What to start/restart and when:
-  1. once you start the H2 db with 'db/startDb.sh', just leave it running.
+  1. once you start the H2 db with 'db/startDb.sh', just leave it running until the next time you shut down your machine.
   2. 'cd' to a numbered folder, say 02, and start the .war file with ./startPsWar-02.sh.
 Wait for the startup to complete:
   <pre><code>
   2016-06-06 02:34:55.128  INFO 97318 --- [           main] c.g.e.perfSandbox.PerformanceSandboxApp  : Started PerformanceSandboxApp in 9.013 seconds (JVM running for 9.576)